LarsBehrenberg/testing-copy/content/posts/claude-monet.md

       #### Begging letters

-      This period is characterised by Monet sending letters to Durand-Ruel, Caillebotte, Manet and others begging for handouts.
+      This period is characterised by Monet sending letters to [Paul Durand-Ruel](paul-durand-ruel-biography/), Caillebotte, Manet and others begging for handouts.
 Sometimes he asked for as little as 20 francs.

       A typical letter, sent to Manet in 1876, is as follows:

       > “Things are going worse and worse.
 Since the day before yesterday, I have not had a penny, and no credit anywhere — not at the butcher’s or baker’s.
 Could you possibly send me 20 francs by return?
 It would tide me over for the moment.”

       One problem was that Durand-Ruel couldn’t shift the stock that he had bought earlier in the decade.
 And the horrible reviews of the impressionist exhibitions didn’t help.
 Durand-Ruel had no option but to suspend the instalment payments he was making for those works.